Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Synesthesia

-The experience of one sense as another, for example visually experiencing sound.
+The experience of one sense as another; for example, visually experiencing sound.

 The Blue Rider